duncanparkes/whg-training-resources/docs/programming/introduction_to_command_line/command_line_intro.md

 whereas files don’t
 have that flag)

-# Moving between folders and checking their content: pwd, ls, cd (2)
+# Moving between folders and checking their content: `pwd`, `ls`, `cd` (2)
-The ls command can be used to check the content of other folders without changing your current directory:
+The `ls` command can be used to check the content of other folders without changing your current directory:
 How can I change directory (for example “Desktop”)?
-Use the cd command:
+Use the `cd` command:
 And if I want to return to my home folder?
-Use the cd ~ command (or cd .. if it’s the parent directory):
+Use the `cd ~` command (or `cd ..` if it’s the parent directory):
 Messy screen?
-Use the clear command to clear the screen:
+Use the clear command to `clear` the screen:
 (the commands you’ve done so far are not gone, you’ll find them by just scrolling up, but the terminal is nicely cleaner now).

-# Creating and copying files and folders: mkdir, touch, cp
+# Creating and copying files and folders: `mkdir`, `touch`, `cp`
 How to create a new folder?
-Use the mkdir command
-How to create a new file?
-In several ways; one of them is the touch command What if I want to make a copy of a file?
-Use the cp command:
+Use the `mkdir` command How to create a new file?
+In several ways; one of them is the `touch` command What if I want to make a copy of a file?
+Use the `cp` command:
-However, if you want to copy a folder, using cp alone will return an error.
-You need to add the -r option, which will copy the content of that folder recursively (if unsure, have a look at man cp):
+However, if you want to copy a folder, using `cp` alone will return an error.
+You need to add the `-r` option, which will copy the content of that folder recursively (if unsure, have a look at `man cp`):

 # Some important facts about file names...
 It is worth remembering that: